30-Days' Notice to Vacate Requirement

 Emergency Rental Assistance Program

 In response to the COVID-19 pandemic, Congress appropriated emergency aid directly to states to assist eligible renter households and landlords with unpaid rent and utilities.
+The U.S. Treasury Department's website has a list of more than 360 federal rental assistance programs.
+To find out more about the emergency rental assistance and where to apply, see Freddie Mac ‘s helpful list of tools and resources.

 An "eligible household" is defined as a renter household in which at least one or more individuals meets the following criteria: (i) qualifies for unemployment benefits or has experienced a reduction in household income, incurred significant costs, or experienced a financial hardship due to COVID-19; (ii) demonstrates a risk of experiencing homelessness or housing instability; and (iii) has a household income at or below 80 percent of the area median.